Carreau/phd-dissertation/parts/roleofactin.rst

 Branching Agent
 """""""""""""""

-We have seen previously that crosslinker were proteins capable on linking two or more actin filament together by binding on their side.
+We have seen previously that crosslinker  are proteins capable on linking two or more actin filament together by binding on their side.
 Another mechanism involving binding on the side on actin filament is responsible for a closely related network, the branching mechanism.